raspberrypilearning/non-player-characters/en/step_5.md

 --- task ---

-Update the 'if (isFollowing)' code to walk when following is true and the Dog is far enough away from the Player to move.
+Update the 'if (IsFollowing)' code to walk when following is true and the Dog is far enough away from the Player to move.

 ```
-    if (isFollowing)
+    if (IsFollowing == true)
     {

         if (Vector3.Distance(Player.transform.position, transform.position) > followDistance)
         {
-            anim.SetBool("isRunning", true);
+            anim.SetBool("IsRunning", true);
             transform.position = Vector3.MoveTowards(transform.position, Player.transform.position, followSpeed);
         }

         else
         {
-            anim.SetBool("isRunning", false);
+            anim.SetBool("IsRunning", false);
         }
     }
 ```